The N.C. Transportation Museum’s exhibit buildings are open to the public with limited capacity:

 When you visit, please remember the three Ws:

 - Wear a cloth face mask

 - Wash your hands frequently or use hand sanitizer.

 The N.C.
 Transportation Museum is located about five minutes off I-85, about an hour’s drive from Charlotte, Greensboro or Winston-Salem.

 From I-85, use Exit 79 and follow the brown Historic Sites signs.
 You will turn left onto Hwy.
 29 (Salisbury Avenue).
 The museum will be on your left.

-The site is walking-intensive, but wheelchairs are available on loan, a shuttle bus runs between facilities on weekends, and handicapped persons or those with difficulty walking may drive between facilities (please contact one of our friendly visitor services staff upon your arrival).
+The site is walking-intensive, but wheelchairs are available on loan and handicapped persons or those with difficulty walking may drive between facilities (please contact one of our friendly visitor services staff upon your arrival).

 Old US 29/70 runs parallel to I-85 on the west side from Lexington to Concord.
 Most exits between Lexington (Exit 85) and Concord (Exit 60) allow access to US 29/70 (sometimes called Old Salisbury Road).

 From Charlotte traveling north, use you may Exit 60, 63, 68, 70, 71, 72, 74, 75 or 76, go west over the Interstate and follow the road you are on until it intersects US 29/70.
 Turn right (north) and follow U.S. 29/70 through Salisbury (Main Street).
 Go two miles from downtown Salisbury into downtown Spencer.
 The N.C.
 Transportation Museum will be on your right.